JackDca/Mailpilewiki/SMTorP.md

 ## High level goals

-The primary goal of SMTorP is to provide a largely backwards-compatible upgrade path for e-mail, which is fully decentralized and makes it very difficult for an adversary to know that two users have communicated.
+The primary goal of SMTorP is to provide a fully decentralized and largely backwards-compatible upgrade path for e-mail, which aims to make it very difficult for an adversary to know that two users have communicated.
 The protocol should protect both message content and the metadata of e-mail from spying.

+#### Non-goals:

-Note that SMTorP does not provide stronger anonymity guarantees than the Tor network itself, which means that at the very least a sufficiently powerful adversary may be able to infer that two users are probably communicating, based on statistical analysis of network traffic at both endpoints (timing attacks).
+* SMTorP does not aim provide stronger security guarantees than the Tor network itself, which means that at the very least a sufficiently powerful adversary may be able to infer that two users are probably communicating, based on statistical analysis of network traffic at both endpoints (timing attacks).
 This is a problem inherited from Tor itself and is considered out of scope for SMTorP.
+* Anonymous communication (allowing 2 parties to communicate securely without knowing each others identity) is not a primary goal for SMTorP, although users who take special care not to reveal personally identifying information may well be able to use it in this manner.

 ## Preventing spam